yodabytz/FuzzyFeeds/README.md

 - **Enhanced Logging & Rate Limiting:** Built-in logging for troubleshooting and simple per-user rate limiting.
 - **SSL Support:** Secure IRC connections can be enabled via configuration.
 - **GitHub Integration:** Easily monitor GitHub activity using an Atom feed (e.g., `https://github.com/yodabytz.atom`).
+- **Matrix Integration:** Automatically posts new feed updates to Matrix rooms and responds to commands.
+- **Discord Integration:** Posts new feeds to Discord channels and allows users to interact with feed commands.

 ## Installation